pnoken/dev-rewards/README.md

 This repo allows one to generate a proof signature for dev reward claiming.

 The methods for generating signature are described below:
+Run the script in your machine terminal.
+Make sure keys that are uploaded to Github are also stored on this machine.
+You can sign with any of those keys (only RSA and Ed25519 are supported).

+If everything went well, you should see a base64-encoded string in your terminal — that’s your proof.

 ## Generate proof in docker